Speak Local. Engage Better. Lower Your CPL.

 5. Key Channels for Vernacular Campaigns

-Regional Platforms (India) – ShareChat, Moj, Josh
+Regional Platforms (India): ShareChat, Moj, Josh — strong local engagement.

 6. Strategy Framework for Running Vernacular Campaigns